opensafely-core/r-docker/README.md

 headers), they should be added to `build-dependencies.txt` If it requires runtime dependencies, they should be added to `dependencies.txt`.
-Packages don't advertise their system dependencies, so you may need to figure them out via trying to add it and reading and error output.
+Packages don't advertise their system dependencies, so you may need to figure them out by trying to add the package and reading any error output on failure.

 #### Installing an older version

 If the package still fails to build, you may be able to install an older version.

-Find and previous version  at https://cran.r-project.org/src/contrib/Archive/{PACKAGE}/, and attempt to install it specifically with
+Find a previous version at https://cran.r-project.org/src/contrib/Archive/{PACKAGE}/, and attempt to install it specifically with

 ```
 just add-package PACKAGE@VERSION